A topic from the subject of Kinetics in Chemistry.

 Significance

-This experiment demonstrates the importance of reaction mechanisms and rate-determining steps in understanding chemical reactions.
-By identifying the rate-determining step, we can often predict the effects of changing the reaction conditions on the overall rate of the reaction.
+This experiment demonstrates how reaction mechanisms and rate-determining steps help understand chemical reactions.
+Identifying the rate-determining step allows prediction of how changing reaction conditions affect the overall reaction rate.